 They will guilt trip you in passive-aggressive ways, to get you to break down your boundaries.
 By the bargaining, gaslighting and projecting, creating arguments about what you should have done, or could have done better for the narcissist, then blaming it all on you.

-They will either talk you out of doing something or talk you into doing something, they will make out they know you better than you know yourself, and explain through manipulation why you should or should no do something like.
+They will either talk you out of doing something or talk you into doing something, and they will make out they know you better than you know yourself, and explain through manipulation why you should or should not do something like.
 “You’d never do that.”
-Or the bargaining method of “if you loved me you would.”
+Or the bargaining method of “if you loved me, you would.”

-They will promise you things and then not deliver, to try and get reactions out of you, for which they can then blame your reactions for why they didn’t do it.
+They will promise you things and then not deliver, to give you false hope of something that’s never going to be.
+To try and get reactions out of you, if you dare to question them, for which they can then blame your reactions for why they didn’t do it.

 My best advice when they try this.
 Let them go, they are not worthy of you, they are not good enough for you, you can do so much better, lose your pride and your ego to save yourself, and pity the fool that ends up with a manipulative twit that’s just using them